 What’s all the buzz about Blockchain?

 So, maybe you’re wondering how it will affect nonprofits?
-Well, we’re here to talk about that.
+Well, that’s exactly we’re here to talk about.

-Here’s the thing… for a lot of the Blockchains, we’re seeing a lot of hype because of the buzzword attached to it.
-There’s a lot of misinformation out there and with so many people trying to find out about so many different projects, there’s overlaps and misunderstandings between different projects.
+Here’s the thing, for a lot of the Blockchains, we’re seeing a lot of hype because of the buzzword attached to it.
+There’s a lot of misinformation out there.
+With so many people trying to find out about so many different projects, there are overlaps and misunderstandings between different projects.
 But, fortunately, from what we’re seeing, it’s a lot more simple than it seems.

-- Set up an account and open a wallet to accept cryto-donations (i.e. Bitcoin)
+- Setting up an account and opening a wallet to accept crypto-donations (i.e. Bitcoin).

-- Get familiar with the process to be able to accept smoothly
+- Getting familiar with the process to be able to accept these types of donations smoothly.

 - Choose a trustworthy person to manage the crypto-accounting

 - Consider your donation process and how to handle any paperwork

 Right now, many companies are already accepting cryptocurrency, but there is an accounting nightmare that they’re facing.
 This is because you can’t see who sent the actual transactions.